All Dog FriendlyAll Dog Friendly

 Your dog’s first hotel night: the 8pm rule

-By Marco, who walks the Bay Area for the pack
+By Holly & Bella, who walk the map for the pack

 Dogs don’t mind new places.
 They mind new places at bedtime.
 All day the hotel is an adventure; around 8pm the adventure is supposed to end and nothing smells like home.
 That’s when the pacing starts, then the whining at hallway sounds, then the 2am bark that gets you the front-desk call.